Moncton Private MRI Program

 What if I previously went to Moncton and paid for an MRI?
 Will I be reimbursed?

-If I book my own appointment and go directly to Moncton for an MRI once the program starts, will I be reimbursed?
+If I book my own appointment and go directly to Moncton for an MRI, will I be reimbursed?

 How will Health PEI ensure the quality and safety of MRI services provided?